 the Quote:

 On the page 13 Cornel and Hartman show that categories certain groups of individuals are being put in can eventually change over time.
 They are using the example of the Irish, being labeled as “race” by the Englishmen or Americans in the 19th century.
+I think you should actually only put the quote in here, without any explanation.

 „To the English of the 17th and much of the 19th centuries, the Irish although the same color as the English, were distinctly inferior race.“ (Cornel and Hartman, p.
 13)

+The title Argument is missing

 Nowadays Irish-Americans are a perfect fit for the category ethnicity, pretty much like the Jews.
 As it is practically impossible to recognize a difference in the appearance of an Englishman and of an Irishman, that implies skin color and visible physical differences are not always the key category when it comes to defining a race.
 Nevertheless, authors agree on many pages that those are the key elements of a race.
 (Cornel and Hartman p.
 8-10) There is a lack of coherence in this matter, because earlier in the text they imply that races are created through mistakenly linking some qualities and cultural patterns with specific physical traits